Click on the sections below to find out more about a specific topic.

 Tests, grades and school reports:

 Learning progress reports are handed out and progress talks are held at the end of the first semester (between January and March).
 School reports will be handed out at the end of the school year.
-From the 5th grade, grades will be introduced.
+In the 3rd grade, grades will be introduced.

 During the primary school years, students will normally be promoted to the next class.
 In special circumstances, students may repeat or skip a class.